hashicorp-forge/terraform-provider-enos/docs/index.md

   It is intended to be use in conjunction with the Enos CLI https://github.com/hashicorp/enos and provide the resources necessary to use Terraform as Enos's execution engine.
   The enos provider needs a configured transport to be able to perform commands on remote hosts.
-  The provider supports three transports: SSH, Kubernetes and Nodad.
+  The provider supports three transports: SSH, Kubernetes and Nomad.
 The SSH transport is suitable for executing commands that would normally have been done via SSH, and the Kubernetes transport can be used where the command would have been executed via kubectl exec.
   You can provide transport configuration at the provider level, and it will be inherited by all